spoilt-exile/ribbon2/README.md

 1. Still not so demanding for hardware or memory;

 ### Tech stack
-System based on Spark Java (REST API provider), Vertx.io (event bus and STOMP server and client) and JOOQ.
+System based on Spark Java (REST API provider), MessageBus 4.0 and JOOQ.

 Source code of Ribbon2 system distributed under terms of the GNU LGPLv3 license.